Gloria Paul: Career

 Paul also made several appearances on English TV, including The Benny Hill Show, and had a major role in the Morecambe and Wise film The Intelligence Men.
 She was also considered for the role of Domino Derval in the 1965 James Bond film Thunderball, which eventually went to Claudine Auger.

 In Darling Lili (1970), starring Julie Andrews and Rock Hudson, Paul played the pivotal role of "Crepe Suzette", who was Andrews's rival for Hudson's affections.
 Her role featured a striptease scene that Andrews parodied in a later sequence.
 Paul's last appearance was in the 1996 anthology film Esercizi di stile.

-In 1996, she was victim of a freak accident in which a water heater fell on her through the ceiling while she was taking a shower.
+In 1996, she was victim of a freak accident in which a water heater fell through the ceiling onto her while she was taking a shower.
 The accident paralyzed her from the waist down and forced her retirement from acting.